Is It Too Late to Begin Adapting to Higher Volatility in the Market?

 HOW DOES THE RUSSIA – UKRAINE WAR AFFECT GLOBAL FOOD SUPPLIES?

-The conflict between major commodity producers Russia and Ukraine is causing countries that rely heavily on commodity imports to feed their citizens to enter into panic buying.
+Russia's war on Ukraine is causing countries that rely heavily on commodity imports to feed their citizens to enter into panic buying.
 The breadbaskets of Ukraine and Russia account for more than 25% of the global wheat trade and nearly 20% of the global corn trade.

 Last week, it was reported that many countries have dangerously low grain supplies.
 Nader Saad, an Egypt Cabinet spokesman, has raised the alarm that currently, Egypt has only nine months’ worth of wheat in silos.
 The supply includes five months of strategic reserves and four months of domestic production to cover the bread needs of 102 million Egyptians.
 Additionally, Avigdor Lieberman, Israel’s economic minister, said on Thursday (3/3/22) that his country should keep “a low profile” regarding the conflict in eastern Europe, given that Israel imports 50 percent of its wheat from Russia and 30 percent from Ukraine.